Croatia

 Regulated under the EU Directive 2014/55/EU, mandating e-invoicing for public procurement.
 National frameworks promote efficiency, transparency, and compliance in public and private sectors.

-Timeline for E-Invoicing Implementation in Croatia
+Implementation of mandatory e-invoicing in Croatia

-Who Needs to Issue E-Invoices in Croatia?
+Who needs to issue e-invoices in Croatia?

 E-invoicing in Croatia is required for: